 You can’t fix problems if you don’t know about them.
 If you’ve noticed a change in your health, schedule an appointment to get treated.

 Everyone feels down sometimes, but feeling hopeless, depressed, or anxious enough to interfere with your life is a problem.
 You deserve help.
-Look for counselors who offer sessions on a sliding scale for payment, or call a free hotline if you can’t afford a therapy session.
+Look for counselors who offer sessions on a sliding scale for payment, or call a free hotline or use digital tools like apps if you can’t afford a therapy session.

 Professionals can help your financial health, too.
 Some nonprofit organizations, like the National Foundation for Credit Counseling, can put you in touch with an advisor who can customize advice for your situation.

 Do you need to deal with collections or pay a high-interest debt first?
 Is there a way to reduce the burden of your student loan payments?
+Are you looking for methods to pay down credit card debt?
+Would bankruptcy relieve your debt or make life more challenging?
 Identify the most critical financial issue and make a plan, either on your own or with a professional to guide you.

-Get on top of your finances, and your wallet isn’t the only thing that will thank you.
+Get on top of your finances and your wallet won't be the only thing that will thank you.
 Your health and relationships can benefit from debt-free living, too, so take your first step today.